informedcitizenry/6502.Net/Docs/Expressions.md

 | `size`      | Get the size (in bytes) of the number value         | `65490.size() // 2`       |
 | `toString`  | Get the value as a string                           | `true.toString()`         |

-Note only the `toString` method is available to boolean types.
+While all the above methods can be called on number values, only the `toString` method is available to boolean types.

 #### Numeric Unary Operations